 Once they eat their fill of your garden delectables, hornworm caterpillars will return to the soil where they develop a hard-shelled pupal covering.
 Within their winter chalet, hornworms undergo a complete metamorphosis from worm to moth.
 In spring, the large (4-5”), heavy-bodied brown Sphinx moth will emerge to lay light green, oval eggs on upper and lower leaf surfaces.
 These eggs hatch and tiny caterpillars emerge, and the cycle continues.
 In some cases, a second generation can occur in a single year.

 So what can you do if you find hornworm damage on your plants?

 Handpicking hornworms from your plants is the best defense.
 They can be dropped in soapy water, tossed in a trash bag or, my favorite, fed to the chickens!
 Plants should be inspected at least twice a week through summer.
 If you happen to be lucky enough to discover a hornworm covered with little white packets, do yourself and your garden a favor: place the hornworm in a container covered with hardware cloth and leave it alone.
 The little white packets are the eggs of predatory braconid wasps.
 These beneficial wasps are too tiny to cause humans any problems, but they are your friends in the garden.
 As they hatch, they will feed on the hornworm body, as nature intended.

-Since hornworms also feed on in the nightshade family, you can reduce hornworm populations by keeping your garden weed free.
+Since hornworms also feed on weeds in the nightshade family, you can reduce hornworm populations by keeping your garden weed free.
 Also, in the fall, till the soil where susceptible plants were grown to kill pupae and burrowing caterpillars.